huntergdavis/jc_reborn/README.md

 It is written in C using the SDL2 library, and was successfully compiled and tested on Linux as well as Windows (MinGW), both 32 and 64 bits.

+Update from Hunter D. Mar/10/21 - I backported this to use SDL 1.2.
+This still has the framebuffer (useful for old 386 laptop target) and dreamcast (love me some dreamcast) targets

 ## How to install